cran-task-views/ExtremeValue/ExtremeValue.md

     -   The package `r pkg("Renext")` provides various functions to fit the GEV distribution using an aggregated marked POT process.
-    -   The package `r pkg("CompRandFld")` provides a function to fit a GEV distribution based on maximum likelihood, moment matching.

 Summary of GEV density functions and GEV fitting functions